Yourivm/Fortigate-60F-KPN/README.md

 # Fortigate-60F-KPN
 Use a Fortigate 60F with KPN | Configuration
 # Introduction

+This is project that doesn't have started jet :)

 Intenet KPN - Links to Forum and other Shources https://forum.kpn.com/thuisnetwerk-72/instellen-eigen-router-fortigate-60f-met-iptv-options-499669
 # Design plan